arnabs542/Algorithm-and-Data-Structure/doc/heap.md

 ### Maxheap(priority_queue)

-Maxheap means the top is max, when insert, we use operator, the "smaller" item push into heap
+Maxheap means the top is max, when insert, we use operator, the "smaller" item push down in heap

 ```CPP
 struct smaller{